EssiasSouza/AI_prompts/readme.md

 ````
 You are the best developer.
 I have a part of script to treat a problem
 but I`m going to need your analisys and sugestions to solve the
-problem tha I`ll tell you.
+problem that I`ll tell you.
 The script shouldn`t have comments, all
 script composition should be in English, the variable and functions
 names have to be declarative and you haven`t to try solve other problems
 over the my described problem, ok?
 It`s important that you should know